-Throughout July, BBC Scotland's Sporting Nation series is reflecting on some of the greatest feats and personalities from Scottish sporting history.
-Here we look at snooker legend Stephen Hendry, winner of seven World Championships, more than any other player in history.
+Throughout July, BBC Scotland's Sporting Nation series reflected on some of the greatest feats and personalities from Scottish sporting history.
+With snooker legend Stephen Hendry reaching the semi-finals of the World Senior Championships this weekend,we look back at Tom English's interview with the winner of seven World Championships, more than any other player in history.

 Stephen Hendry's not altogether sure where the killer instinct came from.
 The nerveless brilliance that saw off Jimmy White in four Crucible finals and Nigel Bond, Peter Ebdon and Mark Williams in three more to bring up his record haul of seven world titles, but he's sure it had something to do with those nights spent playing money matches at Minnesota Fats, one of the hardcore snooker institutions in 1980s Glasgow.

 He was only a boy then.
 Seventeen years old.
 Unsmiling, for the most part, and as clinical as can be.
 Moulded by his manager, Ian Doyle, into a clone of Steve Davis, this was a snooker machine in the making.

 Those events in the smoke-filled halls shaped him, no doubt about it.
 "Whether I enjoyed it or not, I don't know.
 I didn't like walking into the place, I didn't like the surroundings or the atmosphere but once I got to the table it was fine.
 People are drinking and smoking, you can imagine.
 You walk in and you're trying to hide your face.
 It could be quite intimidating.
 They've got their money on and they're supporting their own man.
 You're down playing a shot and you'd get, Miss, you b******!'
 You'd hear it.
 A great education for later on when I was playing Jimmy and everybody wanted him to win."

 'When I started winning, I became the enemy'